jamesjj1979/Exchange_Rate_calculator/README.md

 # Exchange_Rate_calculator

-An exchange rate calculater built with html/css and vanilla javascript and using another api to get the current rates.
+An exchange rate calculater built with html/css and vanilla javascript and using the exchange rate api using fetch to get the current rates.